cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 * All variables are unsigned integers of sufficient range.

-Note that `well_formed` returns the major type for well-formed definite length items, but 0 for an indefinite length item (or -1 for a "break" stop code, only if `breakable` is set).
+Note that `well_formed` returns the major type for well-formed definite length items, but 99 for an indefinite length item (or -1 for a "break" stop code, only if `breakable` is set).
 This is used in `well_formed_indefinite` to ascertain that indefinite length strings only contain definite length strings as chunks.

 ~~~~
-well_formed (breakable = false) {
+well_formed(breakable = false) {
   // process initial bytes
   ib = uint(take(1));
   mt = ib >> 5;